sungsujaing/Artificial_Intelligence_articles_and_tutorials/Preparing your own image dataset.md

 ### *Download and pre-process the image directories*

 Prior to building an image classifier for different purposes, one of the most critical tasks to perform is to collect a set of quality images for training.
-While many image databases provide various types of image for practiontioners to download and use, preparing one's own can be challenging and time-consuming.
+While many image databases provide various types of image for practitioners to download and use, preparing one's own can be challenging and time-consuming.

-If only a few, one can do it manually with no much difficulties.
-However, considering the nature of typical DNN models where greater amount of data tends to help achieving a better model, one needs to collect more than just a few images in his/her training set.
+If only a few, one can do it manually with not many difficulties.
+However, considering the nature of typical DNN models where a greater amount of data tends to help to achieve a better model, one needs to collect more than just a few images in his/her training set.

 Among a few options, this article introduces the uses of the **google_images_download** module in *Python*.
 Detailed module information can be found [here](https://github.com/hardikvasa/google-images-download).